rust-lang/chalk/book/src/engine/logic.md

 As mentioned before, whenever a new `Goal` is encountered, a new [`Table`] is created to store current and future answers.
-First, the [`Goal`] is converted into an `HhGoal`.
+First, the [`Goal`] is converted into an `GoalData`.
 If it can be simplified, then a `Strand` with one or more subgoals will be generated and can be followed as above.
 Otherwise, if it is a `DomainGoal` (see above), then [`program_clauses_for_goal`](https://rust-lang.github.io/chalk/chalk_solve/clauses/fn.program_clauses_for_goal.html)